What is visible and not on a costume in candlelight?

 18th century costume design possibilities.

 Oistat presents a two-days workshop in 18th century costume draping.
-We use a sketch from the time to mold costumes in different fabrics, modern and historic to study how candlelight works in combination with the different qualities and textures.
+We use sketches from the time to mold costumes in different fabrics, modern and historic to study how candlelight works in combination with the different qualities and textures.

-We are taught methods to create and enhance different light and shadow effects on flat textiles and are given a lecture on the difference between theatre costume and private clothes in the 18th century.
+We are taught methods to create and enhance different light and shadow effects on flat textiles and are given a lecture on clothes in the 18th century.

-Last step of the workshop is to see our different designs at Confidensen’s theatre stage in real candlelight.
+Last step of the workshop is to see our different designs at Confidencen’s theatre stage in real candlelight.

-The workshop is held at Drottningholm castle theatre in their costume design workshop.
+The workshop is held at Drottningholms Slottsteater. the historic theatre in the Drottningholm Palace area.

 Drottningholms castle theatre was built in 1766 at the request of Queen Lovisa Ulrika.
 The theatre is constructed of simple materials and the auditorium is playfully decorated using paint, stucco, and papier mâché.
 The wooden stage machinery is operated by hand.
 It includes wind, thunder and cloud machines, as well as traps and moving waves.
 In 1991 the World Heritage Committee of UNESCO designated the theatre, together with Drottningholm Palace, the Chinese Pavilion and the surrounding park, as being of international cultural heritage significance.

 Confidencen is Swedens oldest theatre, originally built as a house for ridning in 1670.
 After an initiative by Queen Lovisa Ulrika, it was transformed into a theater in 1753.